rfennell/AzurePipelines/Extensions/GenerateReleaseNotes/readme.md

 Using the settings for the output file shown above, the release notes will be created in the specified folder, and will probably need be copied by a task such as 'Publish Artifacts' to your final required location.

-## Changes
-- 1.0 - Initial release
-- 1.1 - Bug fix, issue with REST call made to return build details
-- 1.2 - Bug fix, UTF8 encoding issue
-- 1.3 - Added support for Release Management
-        Added support for inline definition of template
-- 1.4 - Add advanced option to choose if PAT or defaultcreds are used
-- 1.5 - Put in logic to skip any non VSTS release artifacts
-- 1.6 - Added parameter to limit release notes generation in a release to only primary artifact
-- 2.0 - Added support to look back to through prior releases to last successful deployment
-- 2.1 - Made the text that is shown when there is no WI or Changeset/Commit
-- 2.2 - PR from @gregpakes - Made generate markdown available as output variablefrom
-- 2.3 - PR from @yermax - Fixed bug that defaultcreds not being passed to all functions Fixed bug that only first line of generate markdown available in output variable
-- 2.4 - Added extra error traps to handle lookups on deleted builds
-- 2.5 - Improved error tapping on render method
-- 2.6 - Altered logging to remove items that should not be warning
-- 2.7 - Included PR from @Beej126 hide changeset with no comment and @gregpakes added newlines to output variable string
-- 2.8 - Fixed for Issues #109, fixed build detection logic
-- 2.9 - PR from @paulxb Fixed a bug with $defname and $stagename not populating
-- 2.10 - PR from @uioporqwerty #134 to fix issue with TFS2015.2 adn releases
-- 2.11 - Issue195 Added override in advanced settings to more than 50 wi or changesets/commits can be returned
-- 2.12 - PR221 SWarnberg - Show parent work items of those directly associated with build
-         Added option to append to output file as opposed to just overwriting
-- 2.13 - Improved the error message when tempalte does not render - now shows failing line
-- 2.14 - Issue244 fix for "Append Output File" option fails with 'The term 'Add-Content' is not recognized' error
-- 2.15 - Issue242 fix for handling JSON data over 2Mb in size
-- 2.16 - Added debugging to look into Issue257
-- 2.17 - Issue257 revised release discovery logic
-- 2.18 - Issue257 added ability to collapse list of wi and commits in a release report
-- 2.19 - PR267 Added support for transparent proxy by @aldodfm
-- 2.20 - Issue290 Changed the output file encoding from the ASCII default UTF8
-- 2.21 - Issue291 fixed bug that empty text parameter was not being used
-- 2.22 - Issue349 fixed missing work items due to VSTS API limitation - set variable ReleaseNotes.Fix349 to true to enable the workaround code
-- 2.23 - PR375 from @rdeveen to provide support for Azure DevOps URL format